vizdata-f21/project-1-ctrl_alt_elite/README.md

 ## Question 2 \<- Update title to relate to the question you’re answering

 The second question we want to answer is:

-*How does Twitter verification status affect user construction of
-\#DuBois challenge tweets and how the audience reacts to those tweets?*

 *How does the time of day affect user construction of \#DuBois challenge tweets and how the audience reacts to those tweets?*